-Are you quick to see (and talk about) ways others don’t measure up while overlooking failures and sins in your own life or family?
+Are you quick to see (and talk about) ways others fail while overlooking failures and sins in your own life and family?

-A recent survey of 20 somethings indicated that 9 out of 10 think of Christians as judgmental.
-While this is often inaccurate and likely a result of a culture with deep aversion to absolute truths, we should be aware of the perception.
+A survey of 20 somethings indicates that 9 out of 10 think of Christians as judgmental.
+Although surveys like this are often inaccurate (and a result of cultural aversions to truth), the perception is widespread.

-Some use Jesus command to excuse themselves from making judgments.
+Some use these words to keep people from making moral judgments about others.
+Others use them to excuse themselves from making judgments.
 “Who am I to judge?” they ask.
 “After all, Jesus did say, ‘Judge not…’”

-John R. W. Stott asked if obedience to these words required us to “…suspend our critical faculties in relation to other people, to turn a blind eye to their faults (pretending not to notice them), to avoid all criticism and to refuse to discern between truth and error, goodness and evil?”
+Does Jesus ask us to “…suspend our critical faculties in relation to other people, to turn a blind eye to their faults (pretending not to notice them), to avoid all criticism and to refuse to discern between truth and error, goodness and evil?”
+(John R. W. Stott)

-In the larger context of the sermon on the mount, our Lord’s warning seems unexpected.
-C. S. Keener sated it well, “The graphic language of Jesus teaching so far (5:3-6:34) challenges its hearers to a radical personal commitment to God’s kingdom and righteousness that should scare them into attending to themselves.
+“The graphic language of Jesus teaching so far (5:3-6:34) challenges its hearers to a radical personal commitment to God’s kingdom and righteousness that should scare them into attending to themselves.
 But just in case the hearers had been too obtuse to grasp that point, Matthew renders it explicit in 7:1-5.”
-(A Commentary on the Gospel of Matthew, p.
+(C. S. Keener, A Commentary on the Gospel of Matthew, p.
 240).

 - Jesus forbids hypocritical judgments by insisting that we get the sin out of our own lives first.